-General land use and cover change in Indonesia has been predominated by two trends, namely deforestation and urbanization-suburbanization.
-Since Indonesia is consider has more than 120 million ha of tropical forest, the second largest forest after Brazil, deforestation significantly causes loss of species diversity and ultimately leads to species extinction, and also to climate change and disruption of hydrological cycle.
+General land use and cover change in Indonesia has been predominated by two trends, namely deforestation and urbanizationsuburbanization Indonesia has more than 120 million ha of tropical forest, the second largest area after Brazil.
+Deforestation significantly causes loss of species diversity and ultimately leads to species extinction, and to disruption of the hydrological cycle.
 It also contributes significantly to global warming and greenhouse effect.

 In contrast to urbanization in the West, urbanization of metropolitan regions in Southeast Asian countries is often characterized by uncontrolled urban expansion and chaotic land use (Yokohari et al., 2000).
-Agglomeration and growth of population in the center of the region often lead to expansion of urbanized areas beyond rural areas, which dominated by agricultural activity.
-This expansion has resulted in land use conversion from agriculture to urban uses and the emergence of a new landscape in Asia characterized by a mix of agricultural and nonagricultural land uses (McGee, 1991; Sui and Zeng, 2001).
+Agglomeration and growth of population in the center of the region often lead to expansion of urbanized areas beyond rural areas, which are dominated by agricultural activity.
+This expansion has resulted in land use conversion from agriculture to urban uses and the emergence of a new landscape in Asia characterized by a mix of agricultural and non-agricultural land uses (McGee, 1991; Sui and Zeng, 2001).

 During the last 25 years, remotely sensed data have been used extensively to monitor environmental change, to map land cover, and to monitor urban expansion (Kawamura et al., 1998; Jim, 2000).
 This study presents the results of research project on LUCC in the capital city of Indonesia, carried out at the Faculty of Agriculture, Bogor Agriculture University (IPB).
-The research is devoted to the mapping of land use/land cover of Jakarta Metropolitan Region, which also known as Jabotabek by using combination of remote sensing and infield data of different spatial and temporal resolution.
+The research is devoted to the mapping of land use/land cover of Jakarta Metropolitan Region (also known as Jabotabek) by using combination of remote sensing and in-field data of different spatial and temporal resolution.